erick-martins/emp-jshook/README.md

 # Important

-Do not update the arguments directaly when filtering.
+**DO NOT** mutate the original variable directly when filtering.
 You should always return a new variable with the changes you want to apply.